-Mumps is a viral infection transmitted by and affecting only humans.
-While the salivary glands (especially the parotid gland) are well known to be involved during a mumps infection, many other organ systems may also experience effects of the virus infection.
+Mumps is a vaccine-preventable viral infection transmitted by and affecting only humans.
+While the salivary glands (especially the parotid gland at the sides of the cheeks) are well known to be involved during a mumps infection, many other organ systems may also experience the effects of the virus infection.

 What is the history of mumps?

 Medical historians believe that documentation of a clinical illness consistent with mumps dates back to Greco-Roman times.
 The first effective vaccine against mumps was introduced in 1948 and used from 1950 to 1978.
 Unfortunately, this vaccine strain had limited long-term immune memory effectiveness.

 - The current strain used in the United States and worldwide provides 88% long-term immunity.

 - The current childhood mumps immunization schedule recommends vaccination at 12-15 months old and a booster at 4-6 years of age.

 - The mumps vaccine is commonly administered as part of a combination vaccine (MMR) and also provides protection against measles and rubella (German measles).

 Prior to the routine administration of the MMR vaccine, approximately 186,000 cases per year were documented in the United States.
 With immunization, that number has fallen to 2,015 cases in 2015.

 What causes mumps?